newnewcoder/dockerfiles/simple-mysql-auto-backup/README.md

 please check out the [example](https://github.com/newnewcoder/dockerfiles/blob/master/simple-mysql-auto-backup/example/docker-compose.yml)

-this docker image is use for `docker-compose` to auto backup mysql db to local storage by easy settings, and provide a simple web console to backup immediately、restore and delete old dump file.
+this docker image is use for `docker-compose` to auto backup mysql db to local storage by easy settings, and provide a simple web console to backup immediately, restore and delete old dump file.

 ![pic1](_assets/console.png)